ray-project/ray/doc/source/serve/doc_code/hpu_inference_serve.md

 ## Single Card Example

-This example shows how to deploy Llama2-7b model on Gaudi for inference.
+This example shows how to deploy a Llama2-7b model on Gaudi for inference.

 First, define a deployment which serves Llama2-7b model using HPU.